Auto ID Methods

 Introduction

-The LogicApp provides a convenient mechanism for scripts to access an, auto-incrementing identifier, e.g. for the purpose of generating unique session or call identifiers.
+The LogicApp provides a convenient mechanism for scripts to access an, auto-generated identifier, e.g. for the purpose of generating unique session or call identifiers.

 Before use, the Auto ID must be configured within the Logic Application’s <application> block, e.g.